capillariesio/capillaries/doc/testing.md

 ## Integration tests

+Some integration tests use data and config files stored in S3.
+Make sure you have the test bucket and IAM user credentials set up as described in [s3 data access](./s3.md).

 To run all integration tests, make sure you have RabbitMQ, Casandra and Capillaries Daemon running (either in Docker containers or as regular applications), test data is present (see ./copy_demo_data.sh) and run:

 ```